CODERS-BAY/java-recap-cr542/README.md

 ## Arrays

 1. What is an array?

+---

 2. Are arrays dynamic?

+- Arrays are not dynamic because you have to define the size of the array when creating it.

+---

 3. Can arrays have more than one dimension?

+- Yes, arrays can have multiple dimensions.
+Very common forms are two-dimensional arrays, three dimensions aren't used very often and more dimensions neither.
+But theoretically there can be x dimensions.

+---

 4. Do you need to know the size of arrays during compile time?

+- Yes, the size of arrays must be known in advance.
+Arrays get a size when declaring them.
+The size can't be changed then.

+---

 5. Which types can arrays have?

+- Arrays can contain each data type, like for example int/double/String.
+But the used type is always the same - mixing data types isn't possible.

+---

 6. Declare arrays in two different ways.
 At least one one-dimensional and one multidimensional array.

+   - First way:
+     `int numArray[] = {0, 2, 4, 6, 8};`
+     `String spielfeld[][] = {{"O", "O", "O", "O", "O"}, {"O", "O", "O", "O", "O"} }`
+   - Second way:
+     `int numArray[] = new int[5];`
+     `String spielfeld[][] = new spielfeld[5]][5];`

+---

 7. Sort an arbitrary integer array.
 Use any algorithm you like.
 8. Print out a two-dimensional array.